PoCInnovation/Pool2025/AI/setup.md

 # Python Setup Guide

-This setup guide provides instructions to quickly get started with the AI Pool using a virtual environment (venv), `pip` and a `requirements.txt` file or, as an alternative option, with Docker.
+This setup guide provides instructions to quickly get started with the AI Pool using a virtual environment (`venv`), `pip` and a `requirements.txt` file, or, as an alternative option, Docker.

 ## Requirements
 - Python 3.x and `pip` installed on your machine (for venv setup).